wanderson33245/The-Metal-Corpus/README.md

 ## Reproducing the Dataset

-Raw lyric files are not included in this repository out of respect for copyright — lyrics are the intellectual property of their respective songwriters and publishers.
+The raw lyric files I usedare not included in this repository out of respect for copyright.
+Lyrics are the intellectual property of their respective songwriters and publishers.

 To reproduce the dataset:

 1. Clone this repo
 2. Create a `.env` file with your API keys (see `.env.example`)
 3. Install dependencies: `pip install -r requirements.txt`
+4. Create an Excel file `bands_to_process.xlsx`
-4. Add bands to `bands_to_process.xlsx`
+5. Add band names, countries of origin, and vocalist genders to `bands_to_process.xlsx`
-5. Run `preview_discography.py` and review the generated Excel files
+6. Run `preview_discography.py` and review the generated Excel files
-6. Run `get_band_lyrics_raw.py` to fetch lyrics
+7. Run `get_band_lyrics_raw.py` to fetch lyrics
-7. Run `clean_lyrics.py` to clean the raw files
+8. Run `clean_lyrics.py` to clean the raw files
-8. Run `analyze_lyrics.py` to populate the database
+9. Run `analyze_lyrics.py` to populate the database

 API keys required:
 - [Genius API](https://genius.com/developers) — free